DrishtiShrrrma/deepmindxhuggingface-RL/q_learning.md

 # Disadvantages of Q-Learning:

-1. It can be slow to converge in large state spaces.
+1. **It can be slow to converge in large state spaces.** - the algorithm has to update the Q-values for many state-action pairs.
+Convergence is slower because it requires more time and more samples to accurately estimate the values for all these combinations.
 2. Can suffer from the "curse of dimensionality."
 3. It requires careful tuning of hyperparameters.